dimsemenov/Magnific-Popup/website/documentation.md

 ### Public properties

 Most properties are available only after the popup is opened.
-Here are listed only most used, there is much bigger list.
-If you think that something should be added here - please commit to docs on GitHub.
+Only most used are listed here.

 {% highlight javascript %}
 var magnificPopup = $.magnificPopup.instance;